yama1102/yama1102/README.md

 - :computer: Jr. Full-stack Developer, graduated from <a href = "https://www.lewagon.com/">Le Wagon's Coding Bootcamp</a>
 - :chart_with_upwards_trend: I’m currently studying Applied Statistics in PhD program at University of São Paulo
 - :briefcase: I used to work in Corporate Strategy
-- :satisfied: Excited to create a innovative product enjoying AI & BI
+- :satisfied: Excited to create a innovative products enjoying AI & BI

 #### Languages and Tools
 <div class="d-flex">